-How can I choose and configure a sending domain?
+How to choose and configure a sending domain?
+MAX

 A sending domain is used to set up your server, however, it’s not the same as your “from field”.
 It will be used to host your user panel and your sending infrastructure.
 It will appear in the message headers of every message you send through GetResponse MAX.
 This means that it might show up in different places, depending on the email clients your recipients might use.

 You add from fields later on when you have access to a fully configured account, and you can have as many from fields as you want.